 Heroux et al express a final point that cell phone manufacturers have received patents since the mid-1990s to reduce cell phone radiation to consumers.
 There are 25 different designs in publications between 2005-2020 that have been proposed to reduce cumulative radiation exposure and harm, without degrading the quality of communications.
 It is hoped that this paper is a call to action for industry to advance public health protections over a profit margin from our societies highly connected phones which are emitting more powerful radiation, using more antennas, and transmitting a wider variety of frequencies and pulsed modulated signals.

-Opposition to ICBE-EMF
+Opposition to ICBE-EMF and Those Who Support ICNIRP Guidelines

 Since the inception of ICBE-EMF there have been critics that say we need do not need another commission (ICBE-EMF) to look at the safety of RFR, we need an open round-table debate between the polarized groups who are in favor of current guidelines and criteria versus those challenging current regulations (Leszczynski 2022).
 Unfortunately this view ignores the power structure of entrenched groups, as well as long time industry influence in any regulation be it telecom, fracking, sugar in soda, pesticides or tobacco.
 These groups have employed PR agencies and conducted their own potentially biased research to create their own “spin”, in order to reach conclusions of safety for their products.
 Industry can as well have more subtle unrecognized influence on those with official authority to regulate EMF standards, pointed out by Hardell and others.